 - 1. The project is a group work with your assigned team. - 2.
-Each team will email me a 1-page proposal about the company they would like to analyse by February 9th.
+Each team will email me a 1-page proposal about the company they would like to analyse by January 16th.
 In the proposal you should explain why you think the company is interesting to analyse, how you will develop your analysis, and what data you have available. - 3.
-The team work is handed in as a presentation and a report at the end of the term.
+The team work is handed in as a presentation (powerpoint or prezi) and a report (word or pdf) at the end of the term.
 Please hand in a hard copy of the presentation at the beginning of your presentation session or email the presentation to the professor.
 The maximum length is 15 slides.
 Please use a separate Word report to write explanatory notes (maximum 3000 words, excluding exhibits).
 Remember that in your explanations, quality counts and quantity does not. - 4.
 All teams will present their work during the last three sessions of the course and then participate in the discussion of each project.
-The presentations should last a maximum of 10-15 minutes.
+The presentations should last a maximum of 10-15 minutes. - 5.
+Your final grade for the project will be based on your presentation and the report